 It's easy to term the eventual assault inevitable with the luxury of this foresight but The Rapist smartly counters that line of thinking by detailing a world in which circumstances are irrelevant.
 No woman is truly safe.
 Strangers rape, as do spouses.

 Divided into chapters, the film is unrelenting in its depictions of brutality.
 A chapter called The Incident ends without actually depicting the incident, mirroring how Naina has blocked it out, but violent glimpses of it still appear via flashbacks and dreams.
 The title of another chapter, Trauma, is just as applicable to the film as a whole.
-A single image of a lawyer making his case by holding up the underwear Naina was wearing the night she was attacked is emblematic of the full scope of the humiliation she faces.
-The gaze through which these events are depicted is unflinching, but never exploitative.
+If there's a single image that encapsulates the scope of the humiliation that Naina faces, it's that of a lawyer making his case in court by holding up the underwear she was wearing the night she was attacked.
+The gaze through which these events are depicted, though unflinching, is never exploitative.

 A few plot points, including one involving Naina's husband (Arjun Rampal) and a lawyer, feel superfluous, but the film adroitly navigates complex issues to which it knows there are no easy answers.
 Bleak and often acutely distressing, The Rapist is hard to watch.
 But it's persuasive in its urgent appeal to not look away.